-This proxy when properly executed and returned in a timely manner, will be voted in the manner directed on the reverse side.
-If no direction is made, this proxy will be voted as the board of directors recommends to the extent permitted by Delaware law.
+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

-(Continued and to be signed on the reverse side.)
+Continued and to be signed on reverse side